AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - In general, encrypt in transit (sending data) and at rest (storing in database).
 - NEVER TRUST SYSTEM INPUT.
 	- "System input" is literally anything and everything that isn't part of your application. e.g., user input, info from _your own database_, info from APIs, URL parameters, cookies, images, HTTPS request headers, web proxies, config files...
-- "XSS": JavaScript injected into your application from a hacker's browser. **Defeated by output encoding**, which would show "<script>...." on the screen rather than run code on the user's browser.
+- "XSS": JavaScript injected into your application from a hacker's browser. **Defeated by output encoding**, which would show "<script...." on the screen rather than run code on the user's browser.
 - Writing a new low-level program?
 Use Rust.
 It's memory safe, unlike C++ / C.
 -